 Threats to the Character of the Area Identified in the Character Appraisal

-- Unsympathetic infill development.
+- Unsympathetic infill development (new builds).

 - The cumulative impact of minor changes by householders removing or changing the features listed above as contributing to the area’s character.

 The most damaging of these ‘minor changes’ are the removal of garden walls and the replacement of front gardens with hard-standing for cars, with the consequent loss of the trees and shrubs so important in the street scene.
 Other significant changes are the removal of chimneys, alterations to roofs and unsympathetic replacement windows.

 Most of the older properties in the Conservation Area were included in the Article 4 (2) Direction made by the City Council in 2005.
 See map here.
 This means that owners must obtain planning permission before undertaking what might seem to be simple maintenance or minor works, but which might nonetheless affect the character and appearance of the property.
 See here for our guide to the changes which may require permission.

 Homeowners considering improvements or undertaking maintenance work should find the Character Appraisal and Management Plan helpful in identifying features of their homes which contribute to the area’s special character and find guidance on what might be considered sympathetic and appropriate ways to undertake maintenance and make alterations.

 * Written answers to planning queries can be obtained by completing the City Council’s form Do I need Planning Permission? obtainable on the City’s website or from the Gateway in the Civic Centre.